ros2/ros2_documentation/source/ROS-Framework/interfaces/actions/Working-with-actions/Understanding-ROS2-Actions/Understanding-ROS2-Actions.rst

   $ ros2 action send_goal <action_name> <action_type> <values>

 ``<values>`` need to be in YAML format.

+The goal field ``theta`` is the desired orientation in radians.
+The value is absolute, not a relative turn amount.
+A value of ``1.57`` is about :math:`\pi/2` radians, so the turtle turns to face roughly a quarter turn from the default rightward orientation.

 Keep an eye on the Turtlesim window, then run: